Oyster Widget Developer Docs (v1)

 Inline is embedded

-Inline mode mounts the widget iframe into your page via container.
+Inline mode mounts the widget into your page via container.
 No floating toggle button is used in inline mode.

 autoOpen